dmwyatt/systa/docs/source/events.rst

 you might just be interested in running your code when Notepad is moved to a new location.
 However, Windows will call your code whenever *any* window is moved.

-You can handle this with `if` branching in your function as in the above examples wherein we check if the window title has the word "Notepad".
+One option to handle this is branching in your function as in the above examples wherein we check if the window title has the word "Notepad".

 Or, you can get fancy and use some decorators from :mod:`~systa.events.decorators.filter_by`: